 You are expected to attend all 10 weekends in full.
 In addition there is approximately 40-60 hours of work to be completed in your own time.
 This will include attending yoga classes, home yoga practice and meditation, reading yoga texts and writing comprehension essays, completing a journal and manifestation boards, learning dialogue, researching poses and practice teaching.

 What you can expect by the end of the yoga teacher training course

 The course has a high level of focus on ensuring you can teach a yoga class upon graduation.
 The vast majority of the course is spent understanding yoga postures, their physical benefits, anatomical alignment and how to teach them using verbal and physical cues.
 Practice teaching is incorporated into every weekend.
 You’ll teach one-on-one, in small groups and in larger groups, instructing your peers, friends and family to help you find your voice and build your confidence.
 Your teaching practice will culminate in the delivery of a 60 minute yoga class which will form part of your final examination.

 By the end of the course you will be able to:

 - Understand the purpose, alignment and health benefits of 50 yoga postures and how to teach them.
-These core poses can be used as a basis for heated and non-heated hatha yoga and vinyasa yoga classes
+These foundation yoga poses can be used as a basis for heated and non-heated hatha yoga and vinyasa yoga classes

 - Understand the principles behind building your own yoga classes/sequences